-Attention: If you are servicing a failing part, see the service procedures for "Removing the 31E/1C or 31E/2C voltage regulator module" on page 7 and "Replacing the 31E/1C or 31E/2C voltage regulator module" on page 11.
-This installation procedure is intended for installing a new or upgraded voltage regulator module.
+Attention: If you are servicing a failing part, see the service procedures for "Removing GX adapters from the 31E/2B" on page 4 and "Replacing GX adapters in the 31E/2B" on page 9.
+This procedure is intended for installing a new adapter.

 Before installing or replacing a feature, ensure that the software required to support the feature is installed on your system.

-If your system is managed by the HMC, use the HMC to install the voltage regulator module in the server.
-For information about using the HMC to install the voltage regulator module, see Installing a part using the Hardware Management Console.
+If your system is managed by the HMC, use the HMC to install an adapter in the server.
+For instructions, see Installing a part by using the Hardware Management Console.